OliverSpeir/astro-decap-starter-ssr/README.md

 - Tailwind typography for styling the blogs
   - Personally not a fan but I figured it was easy to use and remove

-## WIP

-This is a very rough WIP created very hastily

 ## Acknowledgements

 https://github.com/dorukgezici/astro-decap-cms-oauth